• Skip to main content

 Golang conventions:

-• Write tests in the same directory as the source files are in.
+- Write tests in the same directory as the source files.

-• You can name separate packages for test files.
-But it is only recommended if you are writing tests for exported interfaces only.
-To write tests for both exported/internals, you should use the same package name.
+- You can name separate packages for test files.
+However, it is recommended that you write tests only for exported interfaces.
+You should use the same package name to write tests for both exported/internals.

-• For test methods, they should follow pascal’s case structure name like “TestMyFunc”.
+- They should follow Pascal’s case structure name for test methods like “TestMyFunc”.
 A name like “TestmyFunc” wouldn’t work and not be executed at all, as it expects the following letter after ‘Test’ to be a capital letter.
-If you are testing internal functions which start with small letters and you would like to use the same name in the test file as well, use conventions like “Test_myFunc”, which will work just fine.
+If you are testing internal functions starting with small letters and would like to use the same name in the test file as well, use conventions like “Test_myFunc”, which will work just fine.

 Golang Test Suite Skeleton

 Here is a basic skeleton of the test suite for you.
-Use the appropriate setup/tear-down as per your need. and the test suite struct is for adding necessary variables that you would like to set across setup/test methods/
+Use the appropriate setup/tear-down as needed.
+The test suite struct is for adding necessary variables that you would like to set across setup/test methods/

 type myTestSuite struct {